 Taking these symbols further, visual metaphor is constructed through the repetition of nonsense imagery and themes which relate to sex, gender, and the histosocial intertwining of these topics in the context of capitalist consumer culture; a plastic knife is inserted through a stick of butter, meat is cut/removed and swapped with almost surgical precision, a safety-pin penetrates a gummy bear, a price-label-sticker covers yet another safety-pin.
 In this way, Losskarn’s repetition of gender-related imagery and themes works to create an intentional sense of confusion which mirrors her feelings on broader political discourses on gender and sex.
 In viewing her absurd still-life drawings, she would like viewers to ponder why it is that she has presented such an uncannily oriented collection of familiar, household-object-based imagery, allowing observers the opportunity to come to their own conclusions on the meaning of her artwork before understanding her work as a whole.
 When viewed as a collection, Losskarn’s drawings more potently reveal her contemporary criticisms on the themes of gender and sex — the repetition of absurd pop-culture imagery across her work as a whole allows for a slow-burning realization that fosters an inclusive and interpretive approach to creating a public dialogue on gender which cannot be easily ignored.

 Isabella Losskarn is a pastel artist, researcher, and writer whose work uses visual metaphor to assess a variety of contemporary queries on intersections between gender, sexuality, and the human act of living in a marketized atmosphere.
-Her hyper-realistic pastel artworks of strange, oftentimes absurd, and decidedly incorrect pop-culture product interactions have so far been exhibited in a number of venues across the Southeastern United States, including Goodyear Arts (Charlotte, NC), the Spartanburg Art Museum, the LaGrange Art Museum, and most recently at a Solo show at Revolve Gallery in Asheville, NC.
+Her hyper-realistic pastel artworks of strange, oftentimes absurd, and decidedly incorrect pop-culture product interactions have been exhibited in a number of venues across the Southeastern United States, including Goodyear Arts (Charlotte, NC), the Spartanburg Art Museum, the LaGrange Art Museum, and Revolve Gallery in Asheville, NC.
 Losskarn received her BFA in Drawing from UNC Asheville in 2021, and is currently based in Athens, GA as an MFA candidate at the Lamar Dodd School of Art at the University of Georgia with an expected commencement date of May 2026.